Skip to content

 Exec SDK

-The Exec SDKs wrap the raw exec applet protocol with typed applet classes, state, render methods, widget builders, and event handlers.
+The Exec SDKs wrap the raw exec applet protocol with typed applet classes, state, render methods, widget builders, events, and desktop helpers.

 SDK Locations